PABF

 Mary Tremonte is an artist, printmaker and DJ who has worked in the creation and presentation of printed matter for over 25 years.
 She is a founding member of Justseeds Artists’ Cooperative and co-organizer of Queer Ecology Hanky Project.

-THANK YOU to our friends, family,
+THANK YOU to our friends,

-and volunteers.
+families, and volunteers.

 Andy Daub